S0fft/Sglass-Shop/README.md

 Оnline glasses store offering basic features for users.
 The project is built on an SSR architecture and includes four applications: products, users, orders, and uses Function-Based Views (FBV).

 #### Stack:
- - Pyhton
+ - Python
  - Django
  - PostgreSQL

-And other small libraries specified in `requirements.txt`.
+Additional libraries are specified in the `requirements.txt` file.

 ## Project Setup on Windows